Web Data Source Introduction

 4. All information required by the REST service to process resource requests is contained within the request.

-Parameter Whether it is Required Description Example
+Parameter Whether It Is Required Description Example

-{server address}:{port} Yes Specifies the iServer server IP address or domain name, and the corresponding port.
+{server address}:{port} Yes Specify the IP address or domain name of the iServer server and the corresponding port.
 172.16.120.35

 Example: http://172.16.120.35:8090/iserver/services/map-China100/rest/maps/China.

-(I) Server Address and Parameter Description
+(I) Server Address and Parameter Descriptions

 The basic structure is: http://{server address}:{port}/iserver/services/{image service name}/restjsr/collections/{Image collection ID}/tile.{format}?z={z}&y={y}&x={x}&width={width}&height={height}&renderingRule={renderingRule}&ids={ids}&names={names}&sqlFilter={sqlFilter}&transparent={transparent}.
-The parts of the URL are explained as follows:
+The descriptions of each part of the URL are as follows:

-Parameter Parameter Group Whether it is Required Description Example
+Parameter Parameter Group Whether It Is Required Description Example

-{format} tile format No
+{format} Tile format No

 If not specified, the tile format returned by the image service tileinfo interface (server-side configuration) is used.